How Your Donation Makes a Difference

 Buy the book!
 Self pick-up from HOME office.

 Buy the book and get it delivered to your home in Singapore.
+You will receive email where we will ask you to supply your address nearer the launch date.

 Buy the book and get an invitation to our launch party.
+You will be sent an email with further details nearer the launch date.

 Buy the book and allow us to sell more copies for a reduced prize to migrant workers.